orchestrahcm/workflows/README.md

 - [Annual Leave Request](#annual-leave-request-only-via-manager-approval) - A single-step process where annual leave requests are submitted for manager approval.
 - [Annual Leave Request (Expat)](#annual-leave-request-expat-only-via-manager-approval) - A single-step process for expat employees where annual leave requests are submitted for manager approval.
-- [Absence Request](#absence-request-only-via-manager-approval) - A single-step manager approval process for different types of absence requests.
+- [Absence Request](#absence-request-only-via-manager-approval) - A two-step approval process where different types of absence requests are approved first by the manager and then by HR.
 - [Photo Update Workflow](#photo-update-workflow) - A workflow for employee photo update requests.
 - [NonFlextime Overtime Notification](#nonflextime-overtime-notification-only-via-manager-approval) - A single-step manager approval process for overtime worked outside the employee's flexible working hours.
 - [Time Off Request](#time-off-request) - A single-step manager approval process for requesting time off in return for previously worked overtime.
 - [Half Day Annual Leave Request](#half-day-annual-leave-request-only-via-manager-approval) - A single-step manager approval process for requesting half-day annual leave.
 - [Half Day Annual Leave Request (Expat)](#half-day-annual-leave-request-expat-only-via-manager-approval) - A single-step manager approval process for expat employees to request half-day annual leave.
 - [Remote Work Notification](#remote-work-notification-only-via-manager-approval) - A single-step manager approval process for employees to notify their manager of remote working days.
+- [IT Duty Notification](#it-duty-notification-via-manager-and-hr-approval) - A two-step approval process where IT duty notifications are approved first by the manager and then by HR.

 ## Annual Leave Request (only via Manager Approval)
 ![Annual Leave Request](OrcHCM_AnnualLeaveRequestWorkflow.png)